 • Let the melted butter cool.
 Once the butter is melted, it needs to cool back to room temperature.
 If the butter is hot, it will melt the sugar and crushed graham crackers, which will cause greasy bars.

 • Blend graham crackers thoroughly.
-To ensure there aren’t large chunks of graham crackers in the bars, which will affect the texture, blend the graham crackers until they are crumbs.
+To make sure there aren’t large chunks of graham crackers in the bars, which will affect the texture, blend the graham crackers until they are crumbs.
 If any large pieces didn’t blend completely, add them back into the blender and blend again.

 • Use good chocolate!
 High-quality chocolate makes such a difference in the taste of this recipe.
 My favorite brands are Ghirardelli® and Guittard® (not sponsored).